 You're going to love this Vegan Tempeh Reuben!
 It is made with marinated and grilled tempeh, homemade Russian Dressing, and seeded rye bread for a saucy and delicious classic vegan sandwich.

 Many years ago, a lifetime really, I worked as a server at a popular family-run restaurant in western Michigan.
 This was the early 2000s, in a small town, in the midwest.
 Eating vegan at that time was not quite the same it is now, 15 years later, in Portland, Oregon.
-But this restaurant and the people who made it popular were dedicated to the cause and over the years have changed the town into one of the leading vegan-friendly cities in that part of the country.

 In the early 2000s, however, this restaurant was a vegan/vegetarian hub because it was one of the only places in town that, no matter your dietary preferences, had you covered.
-From breakfast to desserts, and everything in between, they made great effort in offering incredible vegan options.
+From breakfast to desserts, and everything in between, they made a great effort in offering incredible vegan options.
 I worked at this restaurant for many years, eating everything off the vegan menu many times over.
-Hands down, my favorite AND the best sandwich I’d ever had was the vegan tofu reuben.
-When I left Michigan to come to Oregon, leaving that incredible restaurant behind, I put “remake the vegan reuben” on the top of my to-do list.
+Hands down, my favorite AND the best sandwich I'd ever had was the vegan tofu Reuben.
+When I left Michigan to come to Oregon, leaving that incredible restaurant behind, I put "remake the vegan Reuben" on the top of my to-do list.

 And folks, I did just that.

 Recommended Ingredients & Equipment

 This vegan sandwich is a combination of smoky tempeh, homemade vegan Russian dressing, and zesty sauerkraut.
 It's a family and fan favorite and if you haven't tried it yet, I think you should!